gotardo/ldf-gutenberg/README.md

 So, how can I add some structures such as `if`/`else` or `foreach`?
 The answer is easy: __you can't__.

-Logic should not be on your templates, so you must take care of passing exactly the substitution values ready to use.
+Logic should not be on your templates, so you must take care of passing exactly some ready-to-use substitution values.